Bruno Comparetti: Biography

 From 2001 to 2003, he was artist-in-residence at the Opéra National de Lyon.

 These roles include among others: Ernesto in Don Pasquale at the Opéra National de Lyon under the direction of Maestro Maurizio Benini, Edgardo and Arturo in Donizetti's Lucia di Lammermoor, French and Italian versions, Adolphe Adam's Le postillon de Longjumeau, the title roles in Auber's Haydée, and Halévy's Charles VI, Rodolfo in Puccini's La Bohème, Alfredo in Traviata, the Duke of Mantova in Verdi's Rigoletto, Faust, Tybalt in Roméo et Juliette and Gounod's Mireille, Offenbach's Barbe Bleue, Federico in Donizetti's Emilia di Liverpool, Eisenstein in J.Strauss's la Chauve Souris...
-In early 2006, he was engaged at the Opéra Bastille to sing the lead role in the rehearsals of opera Julietta by Martinů.
+In early 2006, he was engaged at the Opéra Bastille to sing the lead role in the rehearsals of the opera Julietta by Martinů.

-In September 2007, he performed at the Opéra de Marseille for the world premiere of Marius et Fanny after Marcel Pagnol composed by Vladimir Cosma in the role of Mr Brun with Roberto Alagna and Angela Gheorghiu directed by Jean-Louis Grinda.
+In September 2007, he performed at the Opéra de Marseille for the world premiere of Marius et Fanny after Marcel Pagnol, composed by Vladimir Cosma in the role of Mr Brun with Roberto Alagna and Angela Gheorghiu directed by Jean-Louis Grinda.

 He has performed with conductors such as Giuliano Carella, Maurizio Benini, Miquel Ortega, Luciano Accocella, Claude Schnitzler, Iván Fischer, Yuri Temirkanov, Lawrence Foster, Nader Abbassi and directors such as Yannis Kokkos, Willy Decker, Jean-Louis Grinda, Carlos Wagner, Vincent Boussard, Mireille Larroche, Renée Auphan, Petrika Ionesco...

 For the 2011–2012 season, he sang Tybalt in Gounod's Roméo et Juliette and the serenade singer in Henri Sauguet's la Chartreuse de Parme at the Opéra de Marseille as well as the Brazilian in Offenbach's la Vie Parisienne at the Angers-Nantes Opéra.

 In August 2012, he returned to Vincent's role in Gounod's Mireille for the 1st edition of the "Opera Côté jardin" Festival at the Théâtre de Verdure de Gémenos.

 At the end of 2012, he sang Anselmo in Mitch Leigh's Man of La Mancha for his debut at the Opéra de Monte-Carlo.

 In August 2013, Bruno Comparetti sang again the role of Alfredo in Verdi's Traviata at the "Opéra Côté jardin" Festival at the Théâtre de Verdure de Gemenos, direction Pierre Iodice.

-Among his plans for 2014 is the world premiere of the opera Colomba after Prosper Mérimée at the Opéra de Marseille composed by Jean-Claude Petit for the role of Orlanduccio Barricini and a sailor.
+Among his plans for 2014 is the world premiere of the opera Colomba after Prosper Mérimée at the Opéra de Marseille, composed by Jean-Claude Petit for the role of Orlanduccio Barricini and a sailor.